OHDSI/Usagi/README.md

 ========
 - Automatically creates an initial full mapping based on term similarity
 - Uses concept names and synonyms to find potential matches
-- Allows filtering the search based on target vocabulary, domain, concept class, as well as user-defined subsets of concepts
+- Allows filtering the search results based on target vocabulary, domain, concept class, as well as user-defined subsets of concepts
-- Interactive review and correct of the initial mapping
+- Interactive review and correction of the initial mapping
 - Export to source_to_concept_map format

 Screenshot